A team of hackers plot a reverse heist – the inception of the title – but the subject of the sting isn’t who we think it is …

 “You’re asking me for inception,” Cobb tells Saito.
 “I hope you do understand the gravity of that request.”
 What Saito is asking for can change a man – it can come to define him.

-That’s what ‘inception’ is, both literally and thematically.
-Inception is the act of planting an idea, and what the film goes on to show is one particular attempt to jump-start inspiration.
+In this story inception is the act of planting ideas, with the film recounting one particular attempt to jump-start inspiration.

 Inception is famous for its layers of meaning and ‘dream within a dream within a dream’ concept.
 It’s not such a leap to imagine that what Cobb thinks he’s doing to Robert Fischer (Cillian Murphy) is what’s being done to Cobb himself.